GrHalbgott/index-calculator/README.md

-# index_calculator
+# Index Calculator

-Calculate different indices of Sentinel-2 and Landsat 8 raster images and, if desired, cut them to a specific region of interest (roi, recommended since they are clipped beforehand and can therefore minimize execution times!).
+Calculate different indices of Sentinel-2 and Landsat 8 raster images and, if desired, cut them to a specific area of interest (AOI, recommended since they are clipped beforehand and can therefore strongly decrease execution times!).

 Following indices are available so far: